hybridsjs/hybrids/docs/store/usage.md

 });
 ```

-The model instance can be set by the property assertion (passing the id or a model instance), or by the corresponding static attribute value:
+In this case, the model instance can be set by the property assertion (passing the id, or a model instance), or by the corresponding static attribute value:

 ```javascript
 // set id by the property